Skip to main content

 Ameris Bank operates approximately 163 full-service branches in Alabama, Florida, Georgia, North Carolina, and South Carolina, with mortgage-only locations in Virginia, Maryland, and Tennessee.
 Including mortgage-only offices, Ameris Bank has nearly 300 total locations.
 The highest concentration of branches is in Georgia and Florida.

-Ameris Bank's wealth management and trust services are now provided through Argent Financial Group, an independent fiduciary wealth management firm with responsibility for over $40 billion in client assets.
+Ameris Bank's wealth management and trust services are now provided through Argent Financial Group, an independent fiduciary wealth management firm that oversees more than $165 billion in client assets.
+Argent acquired Ameris Bank's trust and wealth management division at the close of 2022.
 Argent can serve as corporate trustee or executor and provides trust administration, estate planning, and charitable planning services.
 Contact Argent at 1-800-375-4646 or visit amerisbank.com/Wealth for more information.

 Yes.
 Personal deposit accounts such as checking, savings, CDs, and money market accounts can be retitled to a revocable living trust at an Ameris Bank branch.
 Bring your trust agreement or Certification of Trust, government-issued ID for each trustee, and the trust tax identification number (or your SSN for a revocable grantor trust).
 Any existing POD designations should be revoked before retitling.
 IRAs cannot be titled to a trust but a trust can be named as beneficiary.